 Heat Output

 In general, bigger fireboxes allow for hotter fires: Several fat logs burning together generate higher-temperature coals than kindling-sized sticks in a smaller firebox.
-If you want the kind of blazing heat that puts a steakhouse sear on your burgers or keeps a crowd cozy on an icy winter’s night, consider a fire pit that can accommodate five or more extra-large campfire logs (the FIRESIDE OUTDOOR both check this box).
-Of course, heat output varies with the fuel type and quantity used; only the propane-fed Camp Chef Redwood stove offers an official measurement of its heat output (64,000 BTUs, which is impressively warm but not as scorching as the FIRESIDE OUTDOOR when used at full blast).
+If you want the kind of blazing heat that puts a steakhouse sear on your burgers or keeps a crowd cozy on an icy winter's night, consider a fire pit that can accommodate five or more extra-large campfire logs (the FIRESIDE OUTDOOR both check this box).
+Of course, heat output varies with the fuel type and quantity used.

 Aesthetics